Construction Logistics: Building Blocks of Success

 The tool in question is the Track-POD mobile app for delivery drivers.
 It's synced with the web dispatcher dashboard to ensure smooth data flow and support instant dispatching, vehicle checks, Proof of Delivery, etc.

-The track-POD mobile app is also how your drivers can keep in touch with dispatchers, conduct load checks with QR and barcode scanning, and avoid traffic thanks to live traffic data.
-Every service you or your client want to implement becomes instant in training and easy to implement.
+Paperless driver apps is also how your drivers can keep in touch with dispatchers, conduct load checks with QR and barcode scanning, and collect delivery confirmation.

 Logistics - be it construction site logistics or e-commerce delivery - involves working with contractors and suppliers.
 The difference is in the complexity of supplier networks: the greater the number of suppliers, the more complex your system becomes.

 A transport management system like Track-POD offers a neat solution to supplier management.
-Namely, you can give your suppliers access to the Customer Portal, which is a place for shippers to create and manage the transportation of materials from their side.
+Namely, you can give your suppliers access to the Customer Portal, which is a place for shippers to manage and track the transportation of materials from their side.

 By using a platform like that, you can greatly reduce your team's involvement in supplier management and free up time for the on-site process.